Britain's FTSE falters as mining stocks lose ground

 lower on Monday, weighed down by a drop in major mining stocks

-percent since the start of 2015 but is some 6 percent below an
+1.5 percent since the start of 2015 but is some 6 percent below

 Miners, which account for around a tenth of the FTSE 100 in